Welcome to the Advertiser File Upload portal. This portal will allow you to upload large files.

-Oklahoma Employer Traffic Safety Awards Nomination Form
+2022 Texas Our Driving Concern Employer Traffic Safety Awards Nomination Form

 Employers who have created or implemented driving safety solutions and practices, programs or policies should apply for this award.
 Areas of focus may include any aspect of transportation safety targeted at employees, the employees families, the community and contractors.

 - Nominator does not have to be an employee of the company being nominated.

 - Previous award recipients are eligible for nomination.

 - Applications must be submitted by February 28, 2022 at 11:59 PM CST

 - Exemplary Award Recipient Employers who are exceptional due to their emphasis on transportation safety in the workplace and beyond in addressing driver behavior.

 - Award Recipient Employers who make transportation safety a priority in their health and safety management system.